This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Hypertension is high blood pressure (BP).
-Your BP is the force of your blood moving against the walls of your arteries.
-Normal BP is less than 120/80.
-Prehypertension is between 120/80 and 139/89.
-Hypertension is 140/90 or higher.
-Hypertension causes your BP to get so high that your heart has to work much harder than normal.
-This can cause damage to your heart.
-Hypertension is a long-term condition that you will need to control with a healthy lifestyle or medicines.
-A controlled blood pressure helps protect your organs, such as your heart, lungs, brain, and kidneys.
+Hypertension is high blood pressure.
+Your blood pressure is the force of your blood moving against the walls of your arteries.
+Hypertension causes your blood pressure to get so high that your heart has to work much harder than normal.
+This can damage your heart.
+The cause of hypertension may not be known.
+This is called essential or primary hypertension.
+Hypertension caused by another medical condition, such as kidney disease, is called secondary hypertension.

 Seek care immediately if: